hindu-comm/mail_stream_advaita-l/2017/06/Vaadiraaja_Teerthas_/201__Sriram_Sankaranaraya.md

 > brahman remains.
 >

-​What makes the "real" bonds with ​father suddenly dissolve?
+What makes the "real" bonds with father suddenly dissolve?
 What, in contrast, makes the bond with Brahman not dissolve?
 If there is a difference that way, doesn't the more temporary bond with father have a lesser reality compared to the bond with Brahman?
 Doesn't that give a very